idaholab/moose/modules/stochastic_tools/doc/content/source/transfers/LibtorchNeuralNetControlTransfer.md

 ## Overview

-Transfer which copies a [LibtorchArtificialNeuralNet.md] from a neural net control trainer object on the main app to a [LibtorchNeuralNetControl.md] object on the sub app.
+Transfer which copies a [LibtorchArtificialNeuralNet.md] from a neural net control trainer object (say [LibtorchDRLControlTrainer.md]) on the main app to a [LibtorchNeuralNetControl.md] object on the sub app.

 !syntax parameters /Transfers/LibtorchNeuralNetControlTransfer